timarney/react-faq/README.md

 * [About folder structure, styling, data fetching, etc.](https://www.smashingmagazine.com/2016/09/how-to-scale-react-applications/) Max Stoiber @mxstbr

-#Add to an existing app
+#Adding React to an existing app

 **How do I start adding React to an existing app?**